Nikita Kuzmin

 Nikita Kuzmin (Ukrainian: Нікіта Кузьмін; born 23 December 1997) is a Ukrainian dancer and choreographer.
 He is best known for being a professional dancer on the RTL and BBC One dance competitions Let's Dance and Strictly Come Dancing.
-Kuzmin is also the holder of 6 Italian Championship titles.
+Kuzmin is also the holder of six Italian Championship titles.
+In 2024 he was the runner-up on the 23rd series of Celebrity Big Brother.

-Early and personal life
+Early life

 Kuzmin was born on 23 December 1997 in Kyiv, Ukraine.
 His family moved to Italy when Kuzmin was nine.
-He has an older sister, Anastasia Kuzmina who has appeared as a professional dancer on Ballando con le Stelle.
+At 13 years of age he was diagnosed with type 1 diabetes.
+He has an older sister, Anastasia Kuzmina, who has appeared as a professional dancer on Ballando con le Stelle.
 He has lived in Frankfurt, Germany since the age of 18.